OgreCodes/DjangoPython3.Docker/README.md

     MEDIA_ROOT = '/var/www/media/'  # Optional to support file uploads
     MEDIA_URL = '/media/'           # Optional to support file uploads

-At this point, the django setup is complete and you can get started with working on your actual django code.
-You can stop the docker containers and run them in the background with `docker-compose up -d`.
+At this point, the Django setup is complete and you can get started with working on your actual django code.

 ## Managing your environment